Women in Uniform: Iron Maiden version

 "Women in Uniform" was also the basis of the band's first music-video, directed by Brian Grant and filmed at the Rainbow Theatre.
 Considered an unusual project for a band to undertake in the years before MTV, the filming was Stratton's last contribution for the band.

-The single's cover has an image of Margaret Thatcher with a Sterling submachine gun, preparing to attack the group's mascot, Eddie, as he walks the streets with two young women.
+The single's cover has an image of Margaret Thatcher with a Sterling submachine gun, preparing to ambush the group's mascot, Eddie, as he walks the streets with two young women.
 According to the band, the cover was a joke which was meant to ask whether her motive was through jealousy or revenge (following the infamous "Sanctuary" artwork that showed Eddie killing Thatcher), which managed to cause further controversy as, according to the Liverpool Daily Post, a group of "screaming, chanting, banner-carrying feminists" led a demonstration during Iron Maiden's show at Leeds University on 22 November 1980.

 The song is one of only five Iron Maiden songs to fade out, the others being "Stranger in a Strange Land" from Somewhere in Time, "The Prophecy" from Seventh Son of a Seventh Son, "Hell on Earth" from Senjutsu, and "Kill Me Ce Soir", a cover version of a Golden Earring song that was released as the B-side to the "Holy Smoke" single in 1990.
 The German 12" release of the single included a live version of "Drifter" (from the "Sanctuary" single) instead of "Invasion" and had a different cover, a cropped version of the band's Iron Maiden album artwork.